Krytron: Sprytron

 A sprytron, also known as vacuum krytron or triggered vacuum switch (TVS), is a vacuum, rather than a gas-filled, version.
 It is designed for use in environments with high levels of ionizing radiation, which might trigger a gas-filled krytron spuriously.
-It is also more immune to electromagnetic interference than gas filled tubes.
+It is also more immune to electromagnetic interference than gas-filled tubes.

 Sprytrons lack the keep alive electrode and the preionization radioactive source.
 The trigger pulse must be stronger than for a krytron.
 Sprytrons are able to handle higher currents.
 Krytrons tend to be used for triggering a secondary switch, e.g., a triggered spark gap, while sprytrons are usually connected directly to the load.

 The trigger pulse has to be much more intense, as there is no preionized gas path for the electric current, and a vacuum arc must form between the cathode and anode.
 An arc first forms between the cathode and the grid, then a breakdown occurs between the cathode–grid conductive region and the anode.

 Sprytrons are evacuated to hard vacuum, typically 0.001 Pa.
-As kovar and other metals are somewhat permeable to hydrogen, especially during the 600 °C bake-out before evacuation and sealing, all external metal surfaces must be plated with a thick (25 micrometers or more) layer of soft gold.
+As kovar and other metals are somewhat permeable to hydrogen, especially during the 600 °C bake-out before evacuation and sealing, all external metal surfaces must be plated with a thick (25 microns or more) layer of soft gold.
 The same metallization is used for other switch tubes as well.